Mashweb/doc/content/en/zen-white-paper/WYSIWYM/_index.md

 type: docs
 ---

-WYMeditor is the best-known WYSIWYM web page composer. *WYSIWYM* stands for *What You See Is What You Mean*.
-In a WYSIWYM editor the user creates a document with a *structure*.
-The *presentation* of the document is out of his hands.
-Separating content and structure from presentation makes it possible to view the document in many ways on many devices, which is a main principle of good web design.
+WYMeditor is the best-known WYSIWYM web page editor. *WYSIWYM* stands for *What You See Is What You Mean*.
+In a WYSIWYM editor, the user creates a document with *structured, meaningful content*.
+The *presentation* of the content is out of his hands.
+The separation of *content* from its *look and feel* makes it possible to view the document in many ways on many devices, which is a central principle of good web design.
 {{< figure src="/images/WYMeditor.png" title="WYMeditor" target="_blank" >}}

-Good as the WYSIWYM principle is for web design, WYMeditor has serious drawbacks.
-It is tricky to set up.
+The WYSIWYM principle undoubtedly is suitable for web design, but WYMeditor has serious drawbacks.
+It was tricky to set up in the author's own experience.
 A web page cannot embed it.
-According to the Wikipedia article on WYMeditor,{{< fnref 27 >}} "One downside of WYMeditor is that it cannot be used to include JavaScript in the content it edits.
-Changing this would require eliminating WYMeditor's use of the innerHtml property."
+According to an old Wikipedia article on WYMeditor (now archived on Archive.org),{{< fnref 27 >}} "One downside of WYMeditor is that it cannot be used to include JavaScript in the content it edits.
+Changing this would require eliminating WYMeditor's use of the `innerHtml` property."
 Thus, WYMeditor won't work with reactive widgets.

-*This section might be expanded later to elaborate on WYSIWYM and to cover a representative set of WYSIWYM composers.*
+*The author might expand this section to cover a representative set of WYSIWYM composers.*